-Guiana Chestnut, also commonly referred to as the Money Tree, is a species of tree native to Central and South America that has become an attractive houseplant thanks to its hardy nature.
-First popularized as a houseplant in Taiwan in the 1980s, the Money Tree is prominent among those who practice Feng Shui and is believed to create positive “Chi,” or energy in the home.
-This has made it a staple in offices, banks, and homes alike.
+Money tree, also commonly referred to Guiana chestnut, is a species of tree native to Central and South America that has become an attractive houseplant thanks to its hardy nature.
+First popularized as a houseplant in Taiwan during the 1980s, the money tree is prominent among those who practice feng shui and is believed to create positive “chi,” or energy, in the home.
+This alone has made it a staple in offices, banks, and homes alike.

-Guiana Chestnut is most commonly sold as a small plant with a braided trunk made up of three, five, or seven stems.
+Money trees are most commonly sold as small plants with a braided trunk made up of three, five, or seven stems.
 The trees are braided by nurseries when they are young and will continue to grow this way as they mature.
 Rarely are they started at home from seed, but if you do plan to plant the tree outdoors, you should start it from seed in the spring.
 The trees will grow quickly indoors or outdoors, often adding up to 24 inches a year in height.

 |Botanical Name||Pachira aquatica|